The Copycats - Star Trek TOS

 Star Fleet Research

-This company was created by a New York electronics enthusiast in 1975, and was a one man manufacturer.
-The further story on this company is well known by most TOS replica collectors, or it can found on RACPROPS website under this author's article “Copycats - The Brad Nelson Story”.
+This company was created by a New York electronics enthusiast in 1975 and was a one-man manufacturer.
+The further story on this company is well known by most TOS replica collectors and it can found on the RACPROPS website under this author's article “Copycats - The Brad Nelson Story”.

-His phaser had a xenon camera strobe with working power meter, rear selector switch, and working thumbwheel that acted as on/off /volume, and sometimes strobe speed switch.
-Unit powered by 4 AA batteries installed by removing bottom aluminum plate on handle to insert within.
-All units were made to order one at a time by hand.
-Machined aluminum parts, including the trigger, nozzle, and dilithium crystal cell door, with brass non functional lock release hand unit button.
-Phaser body was made of marine fiberglass, with non removable hand unit.
-First run very early versions had variable strobe speed controlled from the thumbwheel.
-Others had 3 flashing strobe speeds controlled from the rear selector switch.
+His phaser features a Xenon strobe circuit with functioning level meter, rear selector switch, and thumbwheel that functions as an on/off switch, volume control, and sometimes variable strobe speed.
+Phaser is powered by 4 AA batteries installed by removing the bottom aluminum plate on the handle to insert within.
+All units were made to order, one at a time, and by hand.
+Phaser features machined aluminum parts including the trigger, nozzle, battery cover, and dilithium crystal cell door.
+There is also a fixed solid brass non-functional lock release hand unit button.
+Phaser body is made of marine fiberglass resin, the handle is tubed aluminum, and the hand unit is non-removable.
+First run very early versions had variable strobe speed controlled from the thumbwheel and no sound.
+All phasers had 3 flashing strobe speeds controlled from the rear selector switch.
 Presently ALL versions are rare.

-This company also was contracted by Gene Roddenberry in 1977 to make approximately 1 dozen phaser II units, and 15 hand units for use in the upcoming “Star Trek Phase II” series that was subsequently rejected in favor of producing major motion pictures instead.
-Due to this, the paint scheme and “trigger box” design changed noticeably, and from that time on, these units stayed with the Roddenberry ordered changes until the closing of the company.
-Lastly, a last run unit is in the possession of the Smithsonian Institute by request.
+This company was contracted by Gene Roddenberry in 1977 to fabricate 12 phaser II units and 15 phaser I units for use in then up and coming “Star Trek Phase II” TV series that was subsequently rejected in favor of producing The Motion Picture instead.
+For Phase II the paint scheme and “trigger box” design changed noticeably as well as the rear knob height, and the addition of the chrome lined aspirator material.
+Phasers produced and sold to fans from that time on retained the Roddenberry ordered changes until the closing of the company.
+It is important to note that a last run unit is in the possession of the Smithsonian Institute by request.
 To date, it is not on display.

 Years active: 1975-1988